stellasphere/eobject/README.md

 | validtypes | Options to independently disable any specific data type from being used in eobject. |

 ## Functions
-Although all valid data types that work in JavaScript objects do work in eobject, functions are their own special data type which requires more work in order to be used properly.

-For functions to effectively operate as an API, there must be methods of inputting function arguments from the client side. eobject has two ways of acomplishing this at this time:
+eobject has two methods of "mapping" functions into a API.
 - URL Query Strings
-- Request Body
+- JSON Request Body

+URL queries work without any extra configuration, but using a request body requires some extra configuration.
+See [Pulling arguments from the request body](#Pulling-arguments-from-the-request-body)

 ### Pulling arguments from the query string of the requested URL
-eobject by default pulls argument data from the query string of the URL that is requested via key/value combinations of the query string, parsed by the native URL constructor. *You can disable* pulling arguments from query strings via the `acceptqueryfunctionarguments` option in the [settings] (#settings-options).
+eobject by default pulls argument data from the query string of the URL that is requested via key/value combinations of the query string, parsed by the native URL constructor. *You can disable* pulling arguments from query strings via the `acceptqueryfunctionarguments` option in the [settings](#settings-options).

 The order of the query strings does not matter, but the name of the key must exactly match the name of the argument in the function, including the case.
 **Example:**